raelgc/EmulationStation/README.md

 And finally: both analogue and digital directionals will work!

-The builtin Scraper was removed too (it's always broken!), so you can use [the Steven Selph's Scraper scraper](https://github.com/RetroPie/RetroPie-Setup/wiki/scraper#steven-selphs-scraper) on Retropie or [Universal XML Scraper](https://github.com/Universal-Rom-Tools/Universal-XML-Scraper) on Windows.

 ## Usage

 You can use `--help` or `-h` to view a list of command-line options.
 Briefly outlined here: